gmscarbro/testProject/README.md

-# Test Calendar Project for Nutanix
+#Test Calendar Project for Nutanix

-# This project serves as my introduction to Node.js, Express, and Emailjs
-# It also showcases my ability to learn things on the fly
+This project serves as a demonstration of my ability to learn new skills on the fly and incorporate those skills into a functioning project.

-# And to be self-directed in my learning
+-- Mike